SoftMindsKoinsep/SoilApp/README.md

 # SoilErasmus
+SoilErasmus

-How do i set up SoilErasmus ?
+How do i Set up my project ?

-First of all we will need to install Android Studio to run our app.
+First off all we will need to have install the android studio on our computer.
-You can do that by clicking the link below 👇: https://developer.android.com/studio/install
+You can download the app from the link below 👇: https://developer.android.com/studio/install

-After you have downloaded Android Studio, download the repository in your computer.
+After you set up the application you have to download the repository on computer

+On the repository file you will find the soolApp file.
+Inside the file you will find an other file named Main.

 In order to open the app:
 -extract the files.
 -open the android studio app.
--open project */SoilApp.
+-open project */soilApp-main.